 Internal compliance requirements for corporations include:

-- Clear and up-to-date records of business transactions, policies and procedures, and bylaws
+- Holding onto all files of your transactions, policies and procedures, and bylaws

-- Retention of any licenses and contracts, including all addendums and revisions
+- Keeping records of any licenses and contracts, including all additions and revisions

 - Providing stock to shareholders